-Pane Artigianale
+Pane Casereccio

-I’ve been experimenting with a couple of ways to make artisanal bread (pane artigianale), one that involves a starter and stand mixer and one that doesn’t.
-The no-starter-no-knead method is easier and seems to work as well as--or even better than--the other, so I’ve desctibed only this method here.
+I’ve been experimenting with a couple of ways to make homemade bread (pane casereccio), one that involves a starter and stand mixer and one that doesn’t.
+The no-starter-no-knead method is easier and seems to work better, so I’ve desctibed only this method here.
 (If you’re curious, the starter method for pane works as it does with the ciabatta recipe but without the coating of flour.)
-Some recipes call for baking bread inside a dutch oven to create the steam necessary for a good crust; however, I’ve found that steaming the oven itself works even better.
-Note that this bread dough requires a minimum of 20 hours to rise, so plan ahead!
+Some recipes call for baking bread inside a dutch oven to create the steam necessary for a good crust; however, I’ve found that steaming the oven itself works much better and using a pizza steel or cast-iron pan creates a better bottom crust.

 Bread Dough Made Without Starter or Kneading:

-400 g King Arthur Organic Bread Flour (12.7% protein, but could also go up to 13%)
+400 g King Arthur Organic Bread Flour (12.7% protein)

 2 g active dried yeast